 Rear-End Collision Accidents

 In a rear-end collision accident, a driver is struck from behind.
 In most cases, the rear driver is legally responsible for the accident because he or she is responsible for maintaining a safe following distance and stopping in time to prevent a collision.
 Yet, there are times where the front driver’s negligence is largely responsible for the resulting accident.
-Contact Elrod Pope Law Firm to learn more about what we can do to help you prove negligence.
+Contact Elrod Pope Accident & Injury Attorneys to learn more about what we can do to help you prove negligence.

 Sideswipe and Encroachment Collision Accidents